Roland Winston

-Roland Winston (born March 12, 1936) is a leading figure in the field of nonimaging optics and its applications to solar energy, and is sometimes termed the "father of non-imaging optics".
-He is the inventor of the compound parabolic concentrator(CPC), a breakthrough technology in solar energy.
-He is also a former Guggenheim Fellow, past head of the University of Chicago Department of Physics, a member of the founding faculty of University of California Merced, and as of 2013, head of the California Advanced Solar Technologies Institute.
+Roland Winston (February 12, 1936 – February 8, 2025) was an American scientist who was a leading figure in the field of nonimaging optics and its applications to solar energy, and is sometimes termed the "father of non-imaging optics".
+He was the inventor of the compound parabolic concentrator (CPC), a breakthrough technology in solar energy.
+He was also a former Guggenheim Fellow, past head of the University of Chicago Department of Physics, a member of the founding faculty of University of California Merced.
+He was nominated as head of the California Advanced Solar Technologies Institute in 2013.

-He holds more than 25 patents, chiefly related to solar energy, and has been figuratively said to have a "patent on the sun".
+Winston held more than 25 patents, chiefly related to solar energy, and has been figuratively said to have a "patent on the sun".

-Early life and education

-Winston was born in Moscow, Russia to an American engineer who helped Russians design towns and build an industrial base.
-In 1942, him and his family had to evacuate Russia when the German military was within artillery range.
-After fleeing, he attended the Bronx High School of Science.